 document the customer's identified employment goals and the Standard Occupational Classification (SOC) codes for each employment goal.

-Any meeting between the customer, provider, customer’s circle of supports and VR staff may be conducted remotely.
+Any meeting among the customer, provider, customer’s circle of supports, or VR staff may be conducted remotely.

-The VR counselor will indicate on the VR3373, Project SEARCH Job Placement Services Plan, how services can be provided, either in person only or remotely and/or in person.
-In person services may be provided at or away from the job site.
+VR3363, Project SEARCH Job Placement Services Plan, explains how services may be provided either in person, remotely, or a combination of both.

-Remote services must follow VR-SFP 3.6.4.1 Remote Service Delivery.
+Remote services must follow guidance in VR-SFP 3.6.4.1 Remote Service Delivery.

-All parties in attendance at the meeting must sign the VR3373 at the end of the meeting.
-Signatures on the VR3373, Project SEARCH Job Placement Plan may be obtained following the steps in VR-SFP 3.11.1 Documentation and Signatures.
+All parties attending the meeting must sign VR3363 at the end of the meeting.
+Signatures on VR3363, Project SEARCH Job Placement Plan, may be obtained by following the steps in VR-SFP 3.11.1 Documentation and Signatures.

 After the Project SEARCH job placement plan meeting, VR staff:

-issues service authorization to the provider for Benchmark A; and
+issues an SA to the provider for Benchmark A; and

-files the VR3373 in the customer's file.
+files the VR3363 in the customer's file.

-The service authorizations for Benchmarks B and C are issued after the customer achieves Benchmark A.
+The SAs for Benchmarks B and C are issued after the customer achieves Benchmark A.

 Job Placement

-The job placement specialist uses the resources or tools necessary to help the customer find a job that meets the criteria outlined in the VR3373, Project SEARCH Job Placement Services Plan.
+The job placement specialist uses resources and tools necessary to help the customer find a job that meets the criteria outlined in VR3363, Project SEARCH Job Placement Services Plan.

 Once the customer is employed, the job placement specialist monitors the customer's progress on the job by: